Iran internal crisis (2025–present): Role of Israeli leadership

-On 13 June 2025, the day the Iran-Israel war broke out, Israeli Prime Minister Benjamin Netanyahu spoke directly to the people of Iran: "The time has come for you to unite around your flag and your historic legacy by standing up for your freedom from an evil and oppressive regime" and that "this is your opportunity to stand up and let your voices be heard".
-He continued that "Israel’s fight is not with you", but that "our fight is with our common enemy, a murderous regime that both oppresses you and impoverishes you", referring to the government of Iran.
-He then repeated the Iranian opposition slogan "Woman, Life, Freedom" in English and Farsi, and proclaimed to the "brave people of Iran" that "your light will defeat the darkness.
-I’m with you, the people of Israel are with you."
-Later in an interview with Iran International's anchor Pouria Zeraati, Netanyahu stated that "a light has been lit — carry it to freedom" and that "This is the time...Your hour of freedom is near — it’s happening now".
+On 13 June 2025, the day the Twelve-Day War broke out, Israeli Prime Minister Benjamin Netanyahu addressed the people of Iran: "The time has come for you to unite around your flag and your historic legacy by standing up for your freedom from an evil and oppressive regime" and that "this is your opportunity to stand up and let your voices be heard".

-The Farsi language spokesperson for the Israeli Defense Forces reported receiving many messages from members of Iranian security institutions, seeking to prevent Iran from suffering the same fate as Lebanon and Gaza, or to change their personal situations.
-The IDF spokesperson referred them to the Mossad, adding a link to the Mossad's website, instructing those who wish to reach out to do so using only an external VPN.
+The Israeli Defense Forces Farsi language spokesperson claimed to have received messages from Iranians, including from individuals identifying themselves as members of Iranian security institutions.
+According to the spokesperson, these messages expressed opposition to the Iranian government.
+The spokesperson directed those seeking to contact Israel to use an external VPN and visit the Mossad's website.
 The same day, IDF announced that it had struck several military targets in Iran.
 They include the IRGC's Thar-Allah Headquarters, its Sayyid al-Shuhada Corps, the headquarters of the information security unit of Iran's internal security forces, the Basij headquarters, missile production and storage sites, and radars.
 Hundreds of IRGC fighters were killed in the attacks, according to an Israeli official.
-Other strikes hit the entrance of Evin Prison and the Palestine Square Countdown Clock, which had marked the regime's countdown to the destruction of Israel and the liberation of Palestine from the Jews.
+Other strikes hit the entrance of Evin Prison and the Palestine Square Countdown Clock, which had marked the Iranian government's countdown to the destruction of Israel and the "liberation of Palestine from the Zionists".

+2025–2026 protests

+In late 2025, mass protests erupted across Iran, driven by public anger over the deepening economic crisis.
+Initially led by bazaar merchants and shopkeepers in Tehran, the demonstrations quickly spread to universities and major cities such as Isfahan, Shiraz, and Mashhad, becoming the largest unrest since the 2022 Mahsa Amini protests.
+Security forces responded with measures such as tear gas.
+Over time, the movement expanded beyond economic demands to include calls for freedom and, in some cases, the overthrow of the Islamic Republic.
+Protesters chanted anti-government slogans such as "Death to the Dictator".